Foreign interventions by the United States: Operation Enduring Freedom and Iraq invasion

+Arab Spring and Operation Inherent Resolve

 The 2011 Arab Spring resulted in uprisings, revolutions, and civil wars across the Arab world, including Libya, Syria, and Yemen.
-In 2011, the U.S. intervened in the First Libyan Civil War by providing air support to rebel forces.
+In 2011, the U.S. and NATO intervened in Libya by launching an extensive bombardment campaign in support of anti-Gaddafi forces.
 There was also speculation in The Washington Post that President Barack Obama issued a covert action, discovering in March 2011 that Obama authorized the CIA to carry out a clandestine effort to provide arms and support to the Libyan opposition.
 Libyan leader Muammar Gaddafi was ultimately overthrown and killed.
 American activities in Libya resulted in the 2012 Benghazi attack.

 Beginning around 2012, under the aegis of operation Timber Sycamore and other clandestine activities, CIA operatives and U.S. special operations troops trained and armed nearly 10,000 Syrian rebel fighters against Syrian president Bashar al-Assad at a cost of $1 billion a year until it was phased out in 2017 by the Trump administration.
+After over a decade of civil war, Bashar al-Assad was ultimately overthrown in December 2024 after a surprise rebel offensive.
+The Syrian civil war continues as of 2025.

 2013–2014 saw the rise of the Islamic State of Iraq and the Levant (ISIL/ISIS) terror organization in the Middle East.
-In June 2014, during Operation Inherent Resolve, the U.S. re-intervened into Iraq and began airstrikes against ISIL there in response to prior gains by the terrorist group that threatened U.S. assets and Iraqi government forces.
+In June 2014, during Operation Inherent Resolve, the U.S. re-intervened into Iraq and began airstrikes against ISIL there in response to prior gains by the terrorist group that threatened U.S. assets (including the U.S. embassy) and Iraqi government forces.
 This was followed by more airstrikes on ISIL in Syria in September 2014, where the U.S.-led coalition targeted ISIL positions throughout the war-ravaged nation.
 Initial airstrikes involved fighters, bombers, and cruise missiles.
-The coalition maintains a notable ground-presence in Syria today.
+The coalition maintains a sizable ground presence in Syria today.
 The U.S. officially re-intervened in Libya in 2015 as part of Inherent Resolve.